The MUFL is a 14-month course-based degree program consisting of 30 credits. In 2021/22 it will be taught 100% online.

 - 5 management & leadership and policy analysis courses taught by experts in the Faculty of Forestry, the Sauder School of Business and the UBC School of Public Policy and Global Affairs.

-The program begins in July with one, 3-credit course.
-This is followed by two terms, consisting of 21 credits of courses on leadership, project management, entrepreneurship and policy analysis, urban forestry courses, a capstone preparation course, and required laboratories.
+The program begins in July with two courses: (UFOR 500 (3 cr) and UFOR 511 (1.5 cr).
+This is followed by two terms, consisting of 19.5 credits of courses on leadership, project management, entrepreneurship and policy analysis, urban forestry courses, a capstone preparation course, and required laboratories.
 The final 6-credit capstone course is completed the following Summer, based on individual student interests and/or their employer’s needs.

-Although the program is offered fully online for the 2021-2022 academic year, we intend to organize a final week in Vancouver (in August 2022) during which capstone projects are presented and discussed.
+Although the program is offered fully online for the 2022-23 academic year, we intend to organize a final week in Vancouver (in August 2023) for social opportunities and field excursions.
 This will also give you a unique opportunity to meet your peers and the teaching team in person.
-UBC will cover accommodation and related expenses during this week, but not travel cost.
-Although physical presence is encouraged, there will be possibilities for online participation in this final week
+UBC will cover accommodation and related expenses during this week, but not travel costs.
+Although physical presence is encouraged, there will be possibilities for online participation in this final week.

 |WINTER TERM 1|